Naked Lunch (film): Critical reception

 Newsweeks David Ansen wrote, "Obviously this is not everybody's cup of weird tea: you must have a taste for the esthetics of disgust.
 For those up to the dare, it's one clammily compelling movie".
 Entertainment Weekly gave the film a "B+" rating with Owen Gleiberman praising Weller's performance: "Peter Weller, the poker-faced star of RoboCop, greets all of the hallucinogenic weirdness with a doleful, matter-of-fact deadpan that grows more likable as the movie goes on.
 The actor's steely robostare has never been more compelling.
 By the end, he has turned Burroughs's stone-cold protagonist – a man with no feelings – into a mordantly touching hero".

 In his review for The Village Voice, J. Hoberman wrote, "Cronenberg has done a remarkable thing.
 He hasn't just created a mainstream Burroughs on something approximating Burroughs's terms, he's made a portrait of an American writer".
 Jonathan Rosenbaum in his review for the Chicago Reader wrote, "David Cronenberg's highly transgressive and subjective film adaptation of Naked Lunch ... may well be the most troubling and ravishing head movie since Eraserhead.
 It is also fundamentally a film about writing – even the film about writing".

-Burroughs scholar Timothy S. Murphy found the film to be a muddled adaptation that reflects Cronenberg's mind more than the novel: he feels that Burroughs's subversive, allegorically political depiction of drugs and homosexuality becomes merely aesthetic.
+Burroughs scholar Timothy S. Murphy found the film to be a muddled adaptation that reflects Cronenberg's mind more than the novel; he feels that Burroughs's subversive, allegorically political depictions of drugs and homosexuality become merely aesthetic.
 Murphy argues that Burroughs's social and politically situated literary techniques become in the film merely the hallucination of a junkie, and that by using the life of Burroughs himself as a framing narrative, Cronenberg turns a fragmented, unromantic, bitterly critical and satirical novel into a conventional bildungsroman.